 Can I get my protection order enforced in Missouri?
 What are the requirements?

-Yes.
-A foreign order of protection (as out-of-state orders are called) can be enforced in Missouri as long as:
+An out-of-state order can be enforced in Missouri as long as:

-- It was issued to prevent violent or threatening acts, harassing behavior, sexual violence, or it was issued to prevent another person from coming near you or contacting you;1
+- it was issued to prevent violent or threatening acts, harassing behavior, or sexual violence, or it was issued to prevent another person from coming near you or contacting you;1

-- The court that issued the order had jurisdiction over the people and case.
-(In other words, the court had the authority to hear the case); and
+- the judge that issued the order had power (jurisdiction) over the people and case; in other words, the judge had the authority to hear the case; and

 - In the case of ex parte temporary and emergency orders, the abuser must receive notice and have an opportunity to go to court to tell his/her side of the story at a hearing that is scheduled before the temporary order expires.2